akalinux/react-chtr-form/README.md

 # Built in demo

-The project contains a very basic demo which can be accessed by by issuing the following commands, in the project checkout folder.
+The project contains a very basic demo which can be accessed by by issuing the following commands, in the project folder.

 ```
 npm run demo